rodipm/IA/maze/README.md

 Basic commands:

 1. Install Requirements
-> pip3 install pygame
+> pip3 install -U pygame

-May require pip3 upgrade
+May require pip3 upgrade:
+> python3 -m pip install --upgrade pip

 2. Run Game:
 > python3 game.py

 3. In Game Options:
-	a.
-Arrows to move starting position
+	+ Arrows to move starting position
-	b.
-Mouse1 to place a wall (Mouse1 over a wall to remove)
+	+ Mouse1 to place a wall (Mouse1 over a wall to remove)
-	c.
-Mouse2 to place a target
+	+ Mouse2 to place a target
+	+ 'Space' to toggle wall drawing mode
-	d. "d" to perform a depth-first-search
+	+ 'd' to perform a depth-first-search
-	e. "b" to perform a bredth-first-search
+	+ 'b' to perform a bredth-first-search
-	f. "a" to perform all algorithms
+	+ 'a' to perform all algorithms
+	+ 'r' to restart game (keep blocks)
-	g. "r" to restart
+	+ 'R' to restart all
+	+ 'g' to auto generate maze (prims algorithm)